 - Now slowly peel more of encoder’s backing tape as you are sticking the encoder to the base.
 You may need to move (X or Y) carriage again to facilitate this process.
 If you find this difficult you can remove the carriage as outlined above but this is more complicated in the end and likely to be unnecessary.

-- If your encoder did not have a leading wire then you need to re-solder it back to the cables.
+- If your encoder did not have a leading wire then you need to re-solder it back to the red-white-black cables.
+Apply only a gentle touch in place, applying too much heat or for too long will melt the encoder.
 Make sure to use heat shrink on cables first.

-- Take a small amount (approx 2cm) of double sided tape and position it below the encoder connector.
+- Take a small amount (approx 2cm) of an insulating table or a double sided tape and position it below the encoder connector.
+This is to ensure connector does not touch Shifter’s metal surface where the encoder strip’s pins are.
 The connector has open terminals at it’s bottom that could touch device’s metal surface and interfere with signals.
-So it is necessary to put this double sided tape between encoder connector and base.
-Make sure the entire ‘blue’ area of the connector is covered as the open terminals can be further away from the encoder connector.
+So it is necessary to put an insulating tape between encoder connector and base.
+Make sure the entire ‘blue’ area of the encoder’s connector is covered as the open terminals can be further away from the encoder connector.
 Consult your photos or call OLT if in doubt.

 - Now that the encoder is replaced, use “Testing the Encoder Readout” process described on this page to check if encoder is working properly.